yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 07/2025 I moderated the panel discussion "Careers in NLP" at the ACL 2025 industry track.

+- 07/2025 I gave an invited talk "Clarity from Complexity: Automated Reasoning to Navigate Conflicting Scientific Evidence and Misleading Claims" at [the Eighth FEVER Workshop](https://fever.ai/workshop.html).

 - 07/2025 I gave an invited lecture at the Beijing University Summer School on AI & Medcine Research.

 - 07/2025 I gave a keynote at [AIRoV 2025 AI & Vision](https://airov.at/2025/).